Asian shares fall on recession fears; eyes on Fed minutes

 His strongly worded remarks came hours before his government announced approval of an $8 billion sale of Lockheed Martin F-16 fighter jets to Taiwan, a move sure to draw Beijing's ire and further dim prospects for a quick trade deal.

-MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.2%, snapping three straight days of gains.
+MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> eased 0.2%, snapping three straight days of gains.

 On Wall Street, the Dow and the Nasdaq fell 0.7% each while the S&P 500 lost 0.8%.